-In keeping with a translanguaging (Lewis et al., 2012) approach and to help develop strategies for transliteracy, I would have liked to alternate between English and French for reading, writing, and talking, for example planning a class discussion and a writing activity in English on a French text, and then switching languages for the next sequence.
-Because the course was part of a B.A. program in French, however, the language of instruction and evaluation had to be French.
+In keeping with a translanguaging (Gentil, 2019; Lewis et al., 2012) approach and to help develop strategies for transliteracy, I would have liked to alternate between English and French for reading, writing, and talking, for example planning a class discussion and a writing activity in English on a French text, and then switching languages for the next sequence.
+Because the course was part of a BA program in French, however, the language of instruction and evaluation had to be French.
 Nonetheless, in consultation with the chair of the French department, some course readings were assigned in English, which gave an opportunity to discuss and practice French writing from English sources.
 Furthermore, students were also encouraged to reflect on their English writing experiences in other courses and bring writing samples from these courses.
 The use of English as a resource when composing in French was also a subject of class discussion, to the apparent surprise of some students who had been taught to repress it; informal testimonials suggested that this discussion gave students permission to use English more freely in their French prewriting and found it to be helpful (on the use of the L1 while composing in an L2, see, e.g., Manchón, 2013).
+That being said, given that all the students were much more at ease in English than in French and yet had enrolled in an advanced French class ostensibly with the goal to improve their French, it was important as well to give them opportunities to push themselves in French, in effect asking them to suspend their linguistic privilege as English speakers in an English-medium university.
+As Roy Lyster (2019) and Susan Ballinger et al. (2017) convincingly argue in the Canadian French immersion context, language status should be an important consideration in crosslinguistic pedagogy.
+While encouraging minority language users to draw on their whole linguistic repertoire can support learning and biliteracy in English-medium programs, pushing English speakers not to use English is equally important in foreign/second language classes and bilingual programs as a means of counteracting the overriding tendency toward increased use of English at the expense of languages of lesser ease and status.
+For these reasons, while English was allowed and occasionally used in the class, noticeably in small group conversations and to enable conceptual links across languages, instruction and class discussion were predominantly in French.